What drives Amy Klobuchar's disdain for Pete Buttigieg - Local News 8

 “As someone who has gotten quite a bit done in the Senate, she’s got a lot to say about that,” she added.

-The crescendo of last night’s clash was when Buttigieg took on Klobuchar for being unable to name the Mexican President in an interview earlier in the week.
+The crescendo of last night’s clash was when Buttigieg took on Klobuchar for being unable to name the Mexican President in an interview last week.

 “You’re staking your candidacy on your Washington experience.
 You’re on the committee that oversees border security.
 You’re on the committee that does trade,” Buttigieg said.
 “You’re literally in part of the committee that’s overseeing these things and were not able to speak to literally the first thing about the politics of the country to our south.”

-Note: CORRECTION: This story has been updated to accurately state when the interview in which Klobuchar couldn’t name the Mexican president took place.